micmejia/bible-dump/AMPC/John/John 9.md

 So the second time they summoned the man who had been born blind, and said to him, Now give God the glory (praise).
-This [^a]Fellow we know is only a sinner (a wicked person).
+This Fellow we know is only a sinner (a wicked person).